 Men love to play video games for 2 reasons:

-a) We derive immense pleasure from out-competing other men and winning
+1) We derive immense pleasure from out-competing other men and winning.

 Nature endowed men with a burning desire to compete with other men and win.
 And for good reason.